rimsha-shahid/Personality-Prediction-through-CV-analysis-using-Machine-Learning/README.md

 3. Dowwnload the zip file of this project by clicking on code.
 4. Extract the zip file.
 5. Open the [personality prediction.sln] in visual studio.
-6. Open the DB.bak file by using MS SQL server.(Use the following step below on how to open .bak file?)
+6. Open the Personalityprediction.bak file by using MS SQL server.(Use the following step below on how to open .bak file?)
 8. Now you can modify this project.
+Note: Still having error? you can install the project by clicking this link.(https://drive.google.com/drive/folders/1z0ISoDABiTNzjF3FqemfbDO3Q6N7VVp3?usp=sharing)

 ### How to open .bak file?
  1. Open SSMS (SQL Server Management Studio), right-click on the database where you want to restore the .bak data to and select "Tasks" > "Restore" > "Database".